ixlab/vidformer/docs/src/faq.md

 ### How does vidformer compare to OpenCV/cv2?

 vidformer orchestrates data movment in video synthesis tasks, but does not implement image processing directly.
-Most use cases will still use OpenCV for this
+Most use cases will still use OpenCV for this.